Ruben1729/tinyembed/tinyprotocol/README.md

 # Introduction
-The goal for this protocol is to be small and simple.
-It is not made to transfer large amounts of data at a time.
+The goal for this protocol is to offer a simple standard for communication between a main board and its peripheral boards.
+It has error detection and provides commands for controlling the peripheral or requesting data.

-The first byte of the protocol is a command while the last is crc.
-The CRC used is CRC-8-AUTOSAR.
-The recommended payload length is 12 bytes. the other 2 bytes are reserved for the CRC and the command.

-It is meant to be built on top of protocols like I2C and UART